ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/smFISH_yeast.rst

 We leave the :confval:`Initial gaussian filter sigma` to 0.75 because we want to activate :confval:`Sharpen spots signal prior detection`.
 When sharpening is active, the gaussian filtered image is not used for detection but only for quantification.
-Using a small gaussian sigma is recommended since it removes the obvious noise.
+Using a small gaussian sigma is recommended to remove some of the background noise.
+With a higher sigma the smoothing would be to aggressive, especially because we are dealing with low signal-to-noise ratio.

 Reference channel
 ^^^^^^^^^^^^^^^^^